JohnnyJayJay/discord-api-command/README.md

 ### CommandSettings
 Now, just creating an `ICommand` class won't do much - actually, nothing at all.
-Imagine we want to have this command registered.
+Imagine we want to have this Ping Command registered.
 This would perhaps look like this:
 ```java
 public class Bot {
     public void start() {